Kingorie/Share_price/README.md

 # Additional Functionality

--The script includes a function (_getToday) to generate the current date, which is used in the output file's name.
+- The script includes a function (_getToday) to generate the current date, which is used in the output file's name.
-It creates a duplicate of the generated Excel file, appending the current date to the filename for versioning.
+- It creates a duplicate of the generated Excel file, appending the current date to the filename for versioning.

-Output
+# Output

 The script outputs an Excel file (nse_share_prices.xlsx) containing the scraped NSE share prices.
 The file is saved in the specified output path with a filename that includes the current date.

 Feel free to customize the script as needed for your specific use case.

-# Share price Scraper

-This is a Python program that gets the current stock prices of shares trading at the Nairobi Stock Exchange (NSE).
-The program then stores the prices in a table in an excel file.

-# Objective

-While there is access to intrad-day live data, historical data is hard to come by.
-Using Selenium web driver for chrome, this script launches a headless browser and then scrapes all the relevant share details.

-# How it works

-1. Download your appropriate chromedriver and save it to drive
-2. Run "All Cells" on ipynb file.
-A *.csv* file is created for this date.
-Script overwrites previous file